 If you enable Browser and other Application Activity detection, you must take action to grant Code42 permission on Mac devices to detect the window title and URL active at the time a file is uploaded.
 For details, follow the steps in Grant Code42 permissions to macOS devices.

 Enables monitoring of printer activity on user devices.
 After you select this option, you may need to update the backup file selection in order to capture this activity.
 (Mac and Linux only.)

 Enables or disables File Metadata Collection for Code42's detection, investigation, and alerting features, including Forensic Search.
 Forensic Search provides detailed visibility for Code42 administrators about:

 This enables administrators to search file metadata to gain a clearer understanding of file activity throughout the organization.

 Requires a product plan that includes File Metadata Collection.

-Google's Drive File Stream retrieves files by mounting a temporary internal drive partition on the user's device and streaming files to the temporary drive.
+Google Drive for Desktop retrieves files by mounting a temporary internal drive partition on the user's device and streaming files to the temporary drive.
 The Code42 app only monitors file movement to external drives, so it does not detect this activity.